epiBioCore/Snakemake-Nanopolish-Methylation/README.md

 Snakemake
  ```

-If running on cluster, you must create a cluster config.yaml file and place it:
+If running on cluster, you must a directory for the cluster logs ex. "logs_slurm" and create a cluster config.yaml file and place it in your home directory:
 ```
  ~/.config/snakemake/slurm/config.yaml
  ```